ajhenley/gitbook/offby_one_errors_md.md

 An off-by-one error (OBOE) is a logic error.
 It occurs in computer programming when an iterative loop iterates one time too many or too few.

-This problem may arise when the programmer makes mistakes such as using "is less than or equal to" where "is less than" should have been used.
+This problem may arise when the programmer uses "is less than or equal to" instead of "is less than".
 It also happens when one fails to take into account that a sequence starts at zero rather than one.

 In Java, arrays start at 0.
 The first element is also known as the 0th element.

+Imagine you are building a fence.
+How many fenceposts do you need?
+How many gaps exist between fenceposts?